30 December 2013

 For the recordings Martin Perry plays drums and Saxa (aka Lionel Augustus Martin - also ex-member of The Beat) plays saxophone on track #4 and Graeme Hamilton as additional musician plays piano and trumpet on tracks #1 and #9.
 All compositions are credited Gift, Cox and Steele except track #5, a cover of a song originally written and recorded by Mark James (1968) (made famous in '69 by one E. Presley).

 Lots of bands played pop soul at this time but I guess no one did it with this finesse.
 FYC really was a blow of fresh air and an example of great musicianship.
 Listening to the album today, I only wonder why I didn't like it more at the time.
-Then I thought it was merely Okay, nothing great, though.
-Roland Gift has such a unique and brilliant voice, and the album is loaded with great tracks.
+Back then, I thought it was merely Okay but nothing really great.
+Roland Gift has such a unique and brilliant voice, and the album is loaded with stunning tracks.

 Recommended.